MobMonRob/DSL4GeometricAlgebra/README.md

 Orthogonal reflection of objects from this type results in inversion of the orientation.
 Reflection of objects inside the reflection plane do not changed its orientation.

-Homogeneous/directed oints are defined as:
+Homogeneous/directed points are defined as:

 | object | grade | formula |
 | :---------- | :------ | :-------- |